Remoted iOS Simulator (for Windows)

 Download the installer and install on your Windows computer.
 Visual Studio Tools for Xamarin should already be installed.

-Using a remote iOS Simulator requires Visual Studio a networked Mac with Xamarin installed.
+Using a remote iOS Simulator on Visual Studio requires a networked Mac with Xamarin installed.

 To use the remote iOS simulator: